 - Personal expenses: $2,000–$5,000 per year (clothing, toiletries, haircuts, small purchases)

-- Travel: Varies significantly depending on distance and how often the student comes home
+- Travel: Varies widely depending on distance and how often the student comes home

 - Activities and trips: Many schools charge separately for optional trips, arts supplies, and equipment